biocore/qiime/doc/tutorials/taxa_summary_comparison.rst

 Comparing data sets with different sample ids
 ---------------------------------------------
 In the cases described here, we always have the same samples in the taxa summary files being compared.
-If that is not the case for your study, you'll need to pass a sample id mapping file (this is different from a QIIME metadata mapping file).
+If that is not the case for your study, you'll need to pass a sample id mapping file (**which is different from a QIIME metadata mapping file**).
 For a description of this file format, see :ref:`sample_id_map`.